jullian-yapeter/micro-image/README.md

 Using Python 3.7.7

 1. Clone this repository, and `cd` into it.
-2. Run `pip install requirements`.
+2. Run `pip install requirements.txt`.
 3. Create the following directories: `data`, `data/collected`, `data/processed`.
 They will hold the results of simulation and of processing.
 4. `cd` into the root of the repository.